sbiagini0/sbiagini0.github.io/content/posts/from-str-to-snp/index.md

 ## 🎲 STR Kinship Simulations and Statistical Power

-To understand how well traditional STR panels perform in kinship inference, we can simulate thousands of conditioned profiles and calculate $\log_{10}(LR)$

- values under both hypotheses:
+To understand how well traditional STR markers perform in kinship inference, we can simulate thousands of conditioned profiles and calculate $\log_{10}(LR)$ under both hypotheses:

 - **Related (H1)** - the POI truly belongs in the family.
 - **Unrelated (H2)** - the POI is a random individual from the population.